Little Broken

 When ready to eat, reheat the soup over medium heat until warmed through.
 You can thaw the soup overnight in the refrigerator first or reheat the soup frozen.
 Either way works.
 Just make sure to use gentle heat when reheating the soup.

-side view crab soup
+side view crab soup in a bowl.

 What to Serve with Maryland Crab Soup